GEO-BON/bon-in-a-box-pipelines/pipelines/BILBI_pipelines/bhi_pipeline.md

-_Authors: Jory Griffith_
+_Authors: Jory Griffith and Nina Obiar_

 Review status: In review

 ## Introduction

+The CSIRO Biodiversity Habitat Index (BHI) directly assess the progress of Goal A within the Kunming-Montreal Global Biodiversity Framework (GBF) to increase the area of national ecosystems by 2050 through maintaining, enhancing, and restoring the integrity, connectivity, resilience of all ecosystems.

-The CSIRO Biodiversity Habitat Index (BHI v2) is a global 30 arc-second product for 2000,2005,2010,2015 and 2020.
-BHI estimates the level of species diversity expected to be retained within any given spatial reporting unit (e.g., a country, a broad ecosystem type, or the entire planet) as a function of the unit’s area, connectivity and integrity of natural ecosystems across it.
+BHI estimates the proportion of species expected to persist (i.e. avoid extinction) within and given spatial reporting unit (Hoskins et al., 2020).
+More specifically, BHI estimates the level of species diversity expected to be retained within any given spatial reporting unit (e.g., a country, a broad ecosystem type, or the entire planet) as a function of the unit’s area, connectivity and integrity of natural ecosystems across that unit (Harwood, et al., 2022).

 Results for the indicator can either be expressed as 1. the ‘effective proportion of habitat’ remaining within the unit – adjusting for the effects of the condition and functional connectivity of habitat, and of spatial